Manuel Santa Cruz Loidi: White legend

 Carlism initially ignored Santa Cruz.
-Re-calibrating the movement as "party of order", until late Restoration, Traditionalist politicians viewed him as an inconvenient ghost from their past.
+Re-calibrating the movement as a "party of order", until late Restoration, Traditionalist politicians viewed him as an inconvenient ghost from their past.
 Things changed upon his death.
 The late 1920s saw three apologetic works, two flavored with Carlism; Bernoville focused on Catholic regionalism while Olazábal on Integrism; the third one by Orixe advanced Basque threads.
 Confrontational political milieu of the Republic helped the Carlists to re-claim Santa Cruz, e.g. in poetry, and upon outbreak of the civil war Traditionalist press linked military virtues of Requetés to these of El Cura.
 The Enderlaza monument was blown up by Carlist troops advancing from Navarre to Gipuzkoa in July 1936, but got silently reinstated in 1940.
 Two major Carlist historiographical works, written by Oyarzun in the 1940s and by Ferrer in the 1950s, approached El Cura with caution.
 In popular propaganda there were cases of exaltation yet Santa Cruz did not become an orthodox mythical hero.
 Youths from the progressist faction of Comunión Tradicionalista tried to re-claim El Cura, and in the early 1970s their terrorist organisation GAC declared that "the flag of Santa Cruz has been raised again".
 Today Santa Cruz marginally features on some private Carlist websites.